edds/LaunchDaemons/readme.md

 let these guys take the pain away for me.

 They should be placed in `/Library/LaunchDaemons` I have them `chown`'d to `root:wheel` I am not sure if that is important or not.
+You will need to update the files to use your own home folder.

 You can manually add them to the lanuchd by calling `sudo launchdctl load uk.co.e26.[...].plist`.
 They should start as soon as they are added to the daemon.
 If for what ever reason they have failed to start you can kick them by using `sudo launchctl start uk.co.e26.[...]` and stop with the appropriately named `sudo launchctl stop uk.co.e26.[...]`.

 # Licence